Download the 2024 Safe Harbor Guide

 Do I have to wait until the start of the year to set up a QACA safe harbor plan?

-The rule for establishing a safe harbor plan with a match is that you give employees the ability to make three months of contributions in a calendar year.
+To set up a safe harbor plan with a match, you must allow employees to make contributions for three months each year.
 So you can set up a new plan at any time, as long as it’s live by October 1.

 Are there any tax credits for setting up a 401(k) plan?